ClockwiseSoftware/deploy-notify-slack/README.md

 >
 > you can also create cross-environment file with name pattern `v${VERSION}.md` and if script cannot find stage specific description it will get this one.
 >
-> If no decription file found details block will be omitted in Slack message.
+> If no description file found details block will be omitted in Slack message.

 - FAILS_IF_NOT_SENT - (false by default)  Should exit with not 0 error code if message was not sent successfully.